Aquatic Health Lab

-Fish Health staff monitor and study marine organism diseases, die-offs and fish kills, and the causes, such as infectious agents, parasites, contaminants, red tides, biological toxins and poor water quality, that may be associated with these events.
+Aquatic Health researchers monitor and study marine organism diseases, die-offs, fish kills, and their causes –such as infectious agents, parasites, algae blooms, toxins or water quality.